stefftaelman/Omega.jl/docs/src/basictutorial.md

 # Basic Tutorial

-In this tutorial we will run through the basics of creating a model and conditioning it.
+In this tutorial we will run through the basics of creating a model and conditioning it on observed data.
-This tutorial is available in [notebook version](https://github.com/zenna/OmegaModels.jl/blob/master/models/small/coin.ipynb).

 First load Omega:

 ```julia
 using Omega
 ```

 If you tossed a coin and observed the sequqnce `HHHHH`, you would be a little suspicious, `HHHHHHHH` would make you very suspicious.
 Elementary probability theory tells us that for a fair coin, `HHHHHHHH` is just a likely outcome as `HHTTHHTH`.
 What gives?
  We will use Omega to model this behaviour, and see how that belief about a coin changes after observing a number of tosses.